Power-Maverick/DataverseDevTools-VSCode/README.md

 ### Generate Typings

+Typings help you write early-bound code.
+And with the help of `@types/xrm` you can provide types to all of your variables/methods.

 **Typings are also integrated with [`@types/xrm`](https://www.npmjs.com/package/@types/xrm)**

 ![Typings](https://github.com/Power-Maverick/DataverseDevTools-VSCode/blob/main/assets/GenerateTypings.gif?raw=true)

 ### Intellisense for type generated

+When you generate typings for entities you are provided with an intellisense; provided you have casted the `FormContext` into proper `Entity` type.

 ![IntellisenseTypeScript](https://github.com/Power-Maverick/DataverseDevTools-VSCode/blob/main/assets/IntellisenseForTypeScript.gif?raw=true)

 ### Upload Web Resources

+Once you build your project you can upload your script directly from the VS Code with the help of Dataverse DevTools.

 ![WebResourceUpload](https://github.com/Power-Maverick/DataverseDevTools-VSCode/blob/main/assets/WebResourceUpload.gif?raw=true)